DrRoachie/Topdown_Communication_Toolbox/README.txt

 Last Updated: 07/29/24

 This is the code that CR and SF developed to calculate communication between PFC and AC as a function of prior information (i.e, often designated as OnlyPrior and OnlyPretone trials).
-More specifically, it takes oscillation (LFP) data and  Each directory is amended with descriptions of the code held within.
+More specifically, it takes oscillation (LFP) data held in the 00_DATA folder and calculates coherence, granger, and xcorr between significantly modulated channel pairs.
+Each directory (both code and data) should be amended with descriptions of what is held within.
 This document serves as a high level description of the code to put everything into context.

 Dependencies
 MATLAB 2020 or later